free shipping on orders over $49

 What It Looks Like: Peppermint has square stems and smooth, dark green leaves.
 Peppermint is an aromatic perennial herb that can be cultivated for both medicinal and culinary purposes.
 Peppermint is from the mint family (Lamiaceae) and a hybrid of both watermint (Mentha aquatica) and spearmint (M. spicata).

 Things to Know: Peppermint is common in everyday foods and flavorings.
-Though it is a common herb, you should consult with your healthcare practitioner before ingesting herbal supplements while you are pregnant.
+Though it is a common herb, please consult with your healthcare provider before taking any supplements while you are pregnant..